woodnsec/IoT-Forensics/Bid IOT.md

 ### Project Scope:

 (2-3 paragraphs about what the project work will entail and what outcomes are to be expected.
 This should be a sort of “executive summary” that overviews what the initial plans are for the team)

+*Brief Notes [still working on this -ronald]

+Goal: Compare both traditional/classical forensics to IoT stuff -reasearch any similarities (i'm sure similiarities from IoT devices go hand and hand with your typical/classical forensics since some of these devices are usually connected to a network or some sort of central hub

+stuff we would look at/report on:
+-mainly research IoT devices and see any previous work done by others if any on this matter -continue to compare it to the typical/classical forensics -maybe even test some of this ?
+Ex. do some foreniscs on an IoT device vs traditional device (find similarties and differences?) [just a thought -ronald]

 ### Qualifications: